duke2048/blog/_posts/2018-06-29-filters-select-darwins.md

 * Max drawdown of 25% in the last 2 years
 * A VAR value between 4 and 15
 * A Divergence greater or equal to -0.10
+* A return/risk ratio greater or equal to 2.0 since inception
 * The worst strategy's negative excursion should not exceed -5% in the last year
-* A return/risk ratio greater or equal to 2.0 since inception

-To date, the darwins selected are:
+To date, the darwins selected would be:

 | CLA | DLF | GTD | ICX | LVS | NTR | VQB |